-Suspend problem in Ubuntu 10.10 on ASUS N73JF (and others)
+Suspend Problem in Ubuntu 10.10 on ASUS N73JF (and Others)

 Update 26th August 2011: Solution tested and working with Debian Squeeze (my new main distro).
 A commenter reported it works on Mint, so I guess it works on most Debian-based distros.
 Another commenter had success on a Gigabyte motherboard, which is very interesting indeed.